Call/WhatsAppText +1 (302) 613-4617

 02 — Capstone & Graduate

-Berklee’s graduate programs—Master of Music in Music Education (MME), Master of Arts in Music Therapy (MAMT), and graduate certificates—require capstone projects that synthesise the full program curriculum into original scholarly work.
-Music education capstones require original curriculum design research grounded in music pedagogy literature.
-Music therapy graduate papers require evidence-based practice frameworks with APA-formatted clinical evidence.
+Berklee’s graduate programs — MME, MAMT, and graduate certificates — require capstone projects that synthesise the full curriculum into original scholarly work.
+Music education capstones require original curriculum design research.
+Music therapy papers require evidence-based practice frameworks with APA-formatted clinical evidence.
 Our capstone consultation covers every stage from proposal through final submission.

 • Literature review and synthesis